apace100/origins-docs/docs/types/power_types/modify_food.md

 !!! note

     The actual food saturation level of the food item is determined by the `food * saturation * 2` formula.
-If you are going to refer to the [Minecraft Fandom Wiki: Food (Nourishment value)](https://minecraft.fandom.com/wiki/Food#Nourishment_value)' page for the saturation value of the food item, you would have to divide the value by 2.
+If you are going to refer to the [Minecraft Wiki: Food (Nourishment value)](https://minecraft.wiki/w/Food#Nourishment_value)' page for the saturation value of the food item, you would have to divide the value by 2.

 ### Fields